JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 Unfortunately, method invalidation is (or rather, used to be) pretty common.
 First, let's get some baseline statistics.
-Using the [MethodAnalysis] package, you can find out that a fresh Julia session has almost 50,000 `MethodInstance`s tucked away in its cache.
+Using the [MethodAnalysis] package, you can find out that a fresh Julia session has approximately 50,000 `MethodInstance`s tucked away in its cache (more precisely, about 56,000 on Julia 1.5, about 45,000 on Julia 1.6).
 These are mostly for `Base` and the standard libraries.
 (There are some additional `MethodInstance`s that get created to load the MethodAnalysis package and do this analysis, but these are surely a very small fraction of the total.)